 In High Praise of the Adult Amateur Musician

 One thing that became clear to me, however, was that I was not in the target audience for this event.
 I am not a college student, professor, or full-time professional performer.
 I have a Bachelor of Music in Theory and Composition, a Master of Library Science, and work as a cataloger for a public library.

 I do cobble together some of my income from music.
-I teach private clarinet and piano lessons to middle and high school students, sell my compositions and arrangements at Sheet Music Plus, and sometimes get paid for performing.
+I teach private clarinet and piano lessons to middle and high school students, sell my compositions and arrangements at Sheet Music Plus (affiliate link), and sometimes get paid for performing.
 I’m a semi-pro musician in that I do make money from music, but it is not my primary income (and as of yet, does not come remotely close to matching my primary income).

 I felt some inkling of not-really-belonging as I registered, as the master class performance options were nearly full already.
 Once I arrived and saw my fellow conference-goers, it seemed even more clear that I was an outlier.
 On the second day, I appeared to have completely flummoxed one woman I was chatting with.
 I apparently didn’t fit any preconceived notions about The Attendees beyond the fact that I played

 I do want to reiterate here that I did enjoy myself.
 I may not have been part of the target audience, but I still gained immense value by attending.
 Besides, I’m kind of used to being the odd duck and a bit of a loner, so I wasn’t uncomfortable.
 I know that a couple of my peers wanted to attend, but the scheduling just didn’t work out for them.